 Below are some of the best repositioning cruise deals we’ve found that you may be able to book.

 We’ve linked to them through our affiliate at CruiseDirect.
 We’ve chosen to recommend CruiseDirect because of their easy online booking, a low price guarantee, no booking fees, and they maintain an A+ rating with the Better Business Bureau.
 But more than any other reason, we recommend CruiseDirect because we regularly find they have the lowest prices and the best deals.
 Hence, CruiseDirect is what we’ve been using ourselves to book the last several repositioning cruise deals.

 Remember, repositioning cruise prices do regularly fluctuate, sometimes even daily.
-And in 2020, there’s been even more changes than normal.
 So be sure to follow the links we’ve left below to confirm the most up-to-date price quote, which may be even lower than what we’ve listed here.
 With the disruption of cruising this year, prices and even itineraries may change overnight, or may even get canceled.
 So be sure to click through the links to verify the sailing.

 Below are the handful of Fall 2020 repositioning cruise deals that may still be available, in addition to the best 2021 repositioning cruise deals.

 Cheapest Transatlantic Repositioning Cruise Deals: between Europe & US